pa11y/pa11y-dashboard/TROUBLESHOOTING.md

 Common issues
 -----

 * `500` errors or `Could not connect to pa11y-webservice` messages are often related to MongoDB.
-Ensure that you have the [mongo-install][latest version of MongoDB] installed, and that it's running - it doesn't always start automatically.
+Ensure that you have the [latest version of MongoDB][mongo-install] installed, and that it's running - it doesn't always start automatically.
 * Error messages saying that pa11y-webservice isn't running may be due to dependency installation problems.
 Try deleting your `pa11y-dashboard/node_modules` directory and running `npm install` again.

 Check to see if the issue has been reported
 -----

-* Check the [issues][issue tracker] for similar issues.
+* Check the [issue tracker][issues] for similar issues.

 Create an issue
 -----

-If all else fails, [create-issue][create an issue] and we'll help you.
+If all else fails, [create an issue][create-issue] and we'll help you.
 Please include your node.js, Phantom, and MongoDB version numbers, and your operating system.

 [issues]: https://github.com/pa11y/dashboard/issues?utf8=%E2%9C%93&q=is%3Aissue